 The lighting applied to the nacelle of the wind turbines ensures that the wind farm can be seen from the coast even at night in good meteorological conditions.
 The more wind turbines there are, the more visible they will be at night.
-The alternative with the most turbines scores worse on visibility at night than the alternative with the fewest turbines.
-This effect is reduced if the outer lying turbines only are illuminated - see new circular (draft information circular on offshore wind turbines and offshore wind farms, in relation to aviation, no. 2.2, 4 April 2016) - whereby the lighting effect can potentially be mitigated, see also table S12 containing mitigating measures.
+The alternative with the most/greater number of turbines has a greater visibility impact at night than the alternative with the fewest turbines.
+This effect is reduced if only the turbines in the outer ring of the wind farm are illuminated - see the information circular on offshore wind turbines and offshore wind farms, in relation to aviation, no. 2.2, 4 April 2016 - whereby the lighting effect can potentially be mitigated; see also table S12 containing mitigating measures.

-Table S9 Assessment of impact on other use functions without mitigating measures
+Table S9 Assessment of impact on other use functions without mitigating measures.

-Assessment criteria Impact assessment Assessmen t Alt 1 (63 x 6 MW on suction bucket) Alt 2 (38 x 10 MW on gravity base) Fishery Fishery restrictions 0/- 0/- Oil and gas extraction Restrictions on oil and gas extraction 0/- 0/- Aviation Interference with civil aviation 0 0 Interference with military aviation 0 0 Interference with Coast Guard 0/- 0/- Interference with helicopter traffic 0/- 0/- Sand, gravel and shell extraction Restrictions on shallow mineral extraction 0 0 Dredging disposal Restrictions on dredging disposal dumping areas 0 0 Ship, onshore and aviation radar Interference with radar 0 0 Cables and pipelines Interference with cables and pipelines 0/- 0/- Telecommunications Disruption to cable connections 0 0 Disruption to ray paths 0 0 Ammunition dumping areas and military areas Presence of ammunition dumping areas and military areas 0 0 Presence of unexploded devices 0 0 Recreation and tourism Recreational boating restrictions 0 0 Coastal recreation restrictions 0 0 Cultural history and archaeology Damage to archaeological remains 0 0 Mussel seed collection installations Restrictions on mussel seed collection installations 0 0 Existing wind farms Effect on electricity output of existing wind farms 0/- 0/-
+Assessment criteria Impact assessment Assessment Alt 1 (63 x 6 MW on suction bucket) Alt 2 (38 x 10 MW on gravity base) Fishery Fishery restrictions 0/- 0/- Oil and gas extraction Restrictions on oil and gas extraction 0/- 0/- Aviation Interference with civil aviation 0 0 Interference with military aviation 0 0 Interference with Coast Guard 0/- 0/- Interference with helicopter traffic - - Sand, gravel and shell extraction Restrictions on shallow mineral extraction 0/- 0/- Dredging disposal Restrictions on dredging disposal dumping areas 0 0 Ship, onshore and aviation radar Interference with radar 0 0 Cables and pipelines Interference with cables and pipelines 0/- 0/- Telecommunications Disruption to cable connections 0 0 Disruption to ray paths 0/- 0/- Ammunition dumping areas and military areas Presence of ammunition dumping areas and military areas 0 0 Presence of unexploded devices 0 0 Recreation and tourism Recreational boating restrictions 0 0 Coastal recreation restrictions 0 0 Cultural history and archaeology Damage to archaeological remains 0 0 Mussel seed collection installations Restrictions on mussel seed collection installations 0 0 Existing wind farms Effect on electricity output of existing wind farms 0/- 0/-

 The effects with regard to already existing use functions appear only to be very low.
 This is partly because the existing use functions were taken into account in the choice of location.
-There are minor effects on the use functions of sand extraction, ship and aviation radar, recreation and tourism, cultural history and archaeology in the form of loss of space (sand extraction and recreation), degradation (archaeology) or influence (ship radar).
+There are minor effects on the use functions of ship and aviation radar, cultural history and archaeology in the form of degradation (archaeology) or influence (ship radar).
 The effects are rated neutral given the small extent and the alternatives are not distinctive.

-The effects on fishing as a whole, given the surface that is lost (61 km2) and the value of that area for fishing, are rated slightly negative.
-In addition, the effects on wind farms are also slightly negative, because the wind interception has an adverse effect on the energy yield of Luchterduinen wind farm (and potentially OWEZ and Princess Amalia wind farms as well).
-For cables and pipelines, a maintenance area of 500 m on both sides is laid down in the wind farm site decision.
-This is smaller than the 750 metres that is generally applied.
-The North Sea policy documents (2016-2021) maintain that it is permitted to reduce the maintenance area in order to make efficient use of space in the North Sea.
-In terms of oil and gas extraction, a slightly negative rating is also given, since an extraction licence has been granted for mining block P15 (a and b), which partially overlaps with site II.
-Finally, a slightly negative score is given to the effects on helicopter traffic, because site II lies within the obstacle free zone of 5 nautical miles from the P15-ACD platform.
-The minimum distance, however, is exceeded to a certain extent, which results in a slightly negative score.
+The effects on fishing as a whole, given the surface that is lost (approximately 60 km2) and regarding the value of that area for fishing, are rated slightly negative.
+In addition, the effects on existing wind farms are also slightly negative, because the wind interception has an adverse effect on the energy yield of Luchterduinen wind farm and OWEZ and Princess Amalia wind farms as well.
+There is also a slight negative effect on the existing pipeline, crossing wind farm site III.
+In terms of oil and gas extraction, a slightly negative rating is also given, since an extraction licence has been granted for mining block P15 (b and c) and Q13b, which partially overlaps with site III.
+Furthermore, a slightly negative score is given to the effects on ray paths, due to the possible interference with the wind farm.
+Also, the effects on sand extraction are scored as slightly negative, since a small part of wind farm site III overlaps with a permitted and active zone for sand

 The alternatives here are not distinctive.